orterforth/orterforth/README.txt

                   BASIC prompt or equivalent).

  rtgt ( -- d )    Returns a base-36 representation of the
-                  target system (e.g., one of: CYGWIN.
+                  target system (e.g., one of: BBC.
+CYGWIN.
                   DARWIN.
 LINUX.
 SPECTR. etc).

 # It starts by installing from Forth source code #

-First, "inst" code written in C reads and interprets Forth source code from the emulated disc drive, in the manner described in the Installation Manual.
+First, installation code written in C reads and interprets Forth source code from the emulated disc drive, in the manner described in the Installation Manual.
 This compiles and builds up a complete Forth installation.

-The fig-Forth source code comes from the Installation Manual, but is modified to allow for different platforms' processor architectures, word sizes, I/O, and so on.
+The fig-Forth source code comes from the Installation Manual, but is modified to allow for different platforms' processor architectures, word sizes, I/O, memory layouts, and so on.

 # It saves the completed Forth installation to disc #

-On historical platforms, when "inst" is complete, the memory map containing the installation and the required native code is saved to the emulated disc drive in a hex format (to avoid issues with control characters used by the disc controller).
+On historical platforms, when install is complete, the memory map containing the installation and the required native code is saved to the emulated disc drive.
+This is in a hex format to avoid issues with control characters used by the disc controller).

-This is used to create completed installation binaries.
+This is then used to create completed installation binaries.

-To save space, the original "inst" code is loaded into a memory location outside this area and does not form part of the final binary.
+To save space, the original installation code is loaded into a memory location outside this area and does not form part of the final binary.

 # Now Forth is started #